 - By e-mail.
 Send your questions to firstname.lastname@example.org, or use this form on the NCCIH web page.

 - By postal mail.
 Write to NCCAM Clearinghouse, P.O.
 Box 7923, Gaithersburg, MD 20898.

 These Web sites offer high-quality, up-to-date health information on complementary health approaches.

-- NCCAM’s collection of links to other organizations
+- NCCIH’s collection of links to other organizations

 - NIH’s Office of Dietary Supplements Web site

 For information on a wider variety of health topics, visit

 - NIHSeniorHealth.gov, which provides information about health and wellness for older adults